araobp/sensor-network/README.md

 See this [usage](./doc/USAGE.md) page.

-## Using the blocks with OpenWRT
+## Using the blocks with OpenWrt

-I run OpenWRT on my router (Buffalo BHR-4GRV) that I bought in Akihabara, Tokyo.
+I run OpenWrt on my router (Buffalo BHR-4GRV) that I bought in Akihabara, Tokyo.
 The router was really cheap and the price was around $30.

 The router is also equipped with one USB port, thus my router works as IoT gateway for the blocks developed in this project.